Shanah Tovah From the Geneva Initiative

 PS: Listening to Palestinians offer Jewish New Year greetings in Hebrew reminded me once more of the irony that a significantly larger proportion of Palestinians speak the Jewish native language than Jewish Israelis speak Arabic (or than the world’s Jews speak Hebrew itself, for that matter…)

-2 Responses to “Shanah Tovah From the Geneva Initiative”
+2 thoughts on “Shanah Tovah From the Geneva Initiative

 Let us hope that these good wishes, probably a year old, are still legitimate; that there is no hidden agenda; and that peace is possible.
 It won’t be a moment too soon.